Vyral/brett-jennings/_posts/2023-03-20-you-need-to-know-about-the-recent-bank-collapse.md

 {% include excerpt.html %}

-happened with this bank’s crash, and will it impact Silicon Valley real estate?
-In my latest market update, I’m discussing what this crash means for prices, where our market is heading, and what it all means for buyers and sellers.&nbsp;
+Right now, the news everyone is talking about is the collapse of Silicon Valley Bank.
+What happened with this bank’s crash, and will it impact Silicon Valley real estate?
+In my latest market update, I’m discussing what this crash means for prices, where our market is heading, and what it all means for buyers and sellers.

 **You can listen to my full explanation in the video above or skip to each topic using the timestamps provided:**